Minkowski space: Coordinate free raising and lowering

-The formalism of the Minkowski metric
+Formalism of the Minkowski metric

-The present purpose is to show semi-rigorously how formally one may apply the Minkowski metric to two vectors and obtain a real number, i.e. to display the role of the differentials, and how they disappear in a calculation.
+The present purpose is to show semi-rigorously how formally one may apply the Minkowski metric to two vectors and obtain a real number, i.e. to display the role of the differentials and how they disappear in a calculation.
 The setting is that of smooth manifold theory, and concepts such as convector fields and exterior derivatives are introduced.